RyanKHawkins/Deal-or-No-Deal/README.md

 | 8 | 600,000 | 200,000 | 40,000 | 1,900 | 30 |
 | 9 | 712,500 | 237,500 | 47,500 | 2,200 | 45 |

-#### The end goal of the game is to end with the highest amount possible, whether you keep your original case or you accept a bank offer.
+#### The end goal of the game is to end with the highest amount of money possible, whether you keep your original case or you accept a bank offer.